-In addition to any under payment due to employees, contractors may be fined a penalty in an amount equal to 20% of the first underpayment; 40% of the amount of the second underpayment; for the third and successive underpayments, a penalty in an amount equal to 60% of the underpayment, or as subsequently amended.
+In addition to any under payment due to employees, contractors may be fined a penalty in an amount equal to twenty percent (20%) of the first underpayment; forty percent (40%) of the amount of the second underpayment; for the third and successive underpayments, a penalty in an amount equal to sixty percent (60%) of the underpayment.
 A fourth violation will constitute a default of the contract and may be cause for a suspension or termination.
 If the required payments are not made within the specified period of time, the non-complying contractor and principal owners thereof shall be prohibited from bidding on or participating in County contracts for a period of three (3) years.